ForgeRock/forgeops/README.md

 The individual charts all have parmeters which you can override to control the deployment.
 For example, setting the domain FQDN.

-Please refer to the chart settings.
+Please refer to the chart README.md files.

 ## Setting a namespace